aslanvaroqua/hadoop-fingerprintr/README.md

 - pcap: path to the capture (or directory of captures) to work on
 - snortconfig: the path to the snort config (default: built-in snort config)

-### pig/examples/device_fingerprint.pig

-Show p0f fingerprints of packets.

-Arguments:

-- pcap: path to the capture (or directory of captures) to work on

 ### pig/examples/protocol_size_histogram.pig